A practical currency and money guide to travel, living and doing business in Bhutan and the Bhutanese ngultrum (BTN).

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Bhutan.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Bhutan.

 Here are a few things to consider when doing business in Bhutan: